Ikea Effect: Make People Happy by Putting Them to Work

 Across several different tests, the research showed people who built things themselves were willing to pay, on average, anywhere from 2x to 5x more than those who didn’t.

 That’s how this phenomenon earned the name Ikea Effect.
 When it’s in a box, it’s just a pile of parts.
 But once you assemble it, it’s your pile of parts!
 That furniture now represents more than just a chair, a box, or a 17-piece drawer organizer with specialty hinges.
 It represents your time, your attention, and your skill in creation.

-You really do love what you make for yourself more than anything else, and that’s why you pay so much more for a teddy bear you had to assemble yourself.
+You really do love what you create yourself more than anything else, and that’s why you pay so much more for a teddy bear you had to assemble.

 Just knowing you’ll enjoy and appreciate the things you sweat for more than the things you don’t will pay huge dividends in life.
 Rather than opting for ready-made solutions, you’ll find happiness in the struggle of creating your own.